aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

 ## Using the Queue facade and Queue dispatch

-Queue access methods use the configuration settings from `config.queue.php`:
+Queue access methods use the configuration settings from `config/queue.php`:

 First we need to create a Job class that can be queued for background processing.
 For testing we will just make the job log a message: